-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Bloomingdale Public Library's basic financial statements.
-The other information listed in the table of contents (pages 40 - 41) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Library's basic financial statements.
+The supplementary information (pages 33 - 39) and other information (pages 40 - 41) is presented for purposes of additional analysis and is not a required part of the basic financial statements.